ml-explore/mlx-examples/lora/README.md

 python lora.py --help
 ```

-Note, in the following the `--model` argument can be any compatable Hugging
+Note, in the following the `--model` argument can be any compatible Hugging
 Face repo or a local path to a converted mdoel.

 ### Fine-tune